Periods: medieval and early modern British and African literature

-Research interests: African language literature, African literature in English; African discourse and Western literature; postcolonial criticism
+Research interests: early African literature, African language literature, African literature in English; African discourse and Western literature; postcolonial criticism

-Prof. Belcher is interested in working with graduate students whose research interests overlap with her own, including African language literature (especially that in Gəˁəz, Amharic, Hausa), Anglophone African literature, early African literature, African film, African women authors, history of the African book, African manuscript cultures, African female saints, and queer African studies; as well as race and gender in eighteenth-century English literature, comparative African and European studies, postcolonial literature, Chicana/o literature, African American literature, comparative hagiographies, gender and sexuality, memoir, indirection and censorship, travel literature, manuscript studies, prison literature, intellectual autobiography, and supernatural monsters.
+Prof. Belcher is interested in working with graduate students whose research interests overlap with her own, including African language literature (especially that in Gəˁəz, Amharic, Hausa).
+Those interested in working on Gəˁəz literature, such as the Täˀammərä Maryam or Kəbrä Nägäśt, are especially welcome, but also welcome are those interested in studying comparative African and European studies, Anglophone African literature, early African literature, African film, African women authors, history of the African book, African manuscript cultures, African female saints, and queer African studies.

 More about Professor Belcher: